ney601/design_strategies/design_strategies_research.md

 ### 3. In which design methodology would a class diagram be most useful?

+Class diagram would be most useful in an object-oriented design methodology, for example UML designing, as they clearly map out the structure of the system using its properties and methods.

 ### 4. What are the four pillars of object oriented programming?
 Give a single-sentence description of each.

 ### 5. What is the strategy pattern?
 How would its implementation differ between a functional and object oriented system?